Justice Cup Campaign

 View and download the spoof announcements, videos, all other campaign assets and media mentions here.

 What Are We Doing Next?

 Food justice is one of our top priorities.
 Our fight extends well beyond dairy alternatives at Starbucks.
-We are challenging the Dietary Guidelines for Americans and building a BIPOC coalition to end all forms of dietary racism.
+We are challenging the U.S. Secretary of Agriculture and Congress and building a BIPOC coalition to end all forms of dietary racism.